lnxjedi/gopherbot/doc/Linux-Install.md

 # Production Installation of Gopherbot with systemd

-Note that strictly speaking, the local configuration directory is optional, but recommended for separating credentials from code in a production deployment.
+Note that strictly speaking, the configuration directory is optional, but recommended for separating credentials from code in a production deployment.

 As `root`: